 For more cherry recipes, try these other favorites:

-Add the cherries, sugar, lemon juice & cornstarch to a large bowl.
+- Add the cherries, sugar, lemon juice, cornstarch and cinnamon to a very large stock pot.
 Toss with a spoon until the cherries are evenly covered.

-In a medium bowl stir together the flour, oats, sugars, salt & sliced almonds.
+- In a medium bowl stir together the flour, oats, and sugar.